 Hip joint replacements can be either ‘partial’ or ‘total’ depending on whether the joint is partially or totally replaced.
 Partial hip replacement can be illustrated by ‘femoral hemiarthroplasty’ performed on elderly patients with a femoral neck fracture.

 There are many implant designs and techniques for fixation of implants in the bone.
 Each one has its specific pros and cons and is more suitable to a certain sub-group of patients.
-This is the reason why every patient is treated differently and Charles will suggest to every patient a different combination of implant type and method of fixation, in order to reach an optimal outcome for each patient.
+This is the reason why every patient receives a personalized treatement, with different combination of implant type, method of fixation, and surgical approach, in order to reach an optimal outcome for each patient.

 What is the severity of your hip disease?